-Mushroom and Garlic Butter Pasta is a quick, everyday dinner that is done in under 30 minutes.
-Simple flavors pack a big punch in this easy pasta dish.
+Mushroom and Garlic Butter Pasta is a quick, everyday pasta recipe that is done in under 30 minutes.
+Simple flavors pack a big punch in this easy dinner idea.

 With fall (and school schedules) right around the corner I am always looking for quick and delicious pasta recipes and dinner ideas.
 Plus, when you add “butter” to the title I am instantly intrigued, and thought you might be too!

 I know that mushrooms are one of those vegetables…wait, mushrooms are vegetables right?
 Anyway, they’re one of those ingredients that people like or people hate.
 Like REALLY hate.